CortexIntelligentAutomation/docs/content/en/docs/2023.9/Reference/Exceptions/flows/execution/flow-execution-cancelled-exception.md

 ### Execution Id

-The id of the execution where the execution has been cancelled.
+The id of the execution that has been cancelled.

 |           |            |
 |-----------|------------|